Fadaramaja/Fadaramaja.github.io/README.md

 - High earners (₦1M+) represent 884 employees, while only 116 employees fall below this threshold.

+c.
 Banking Analysis

 - Sub-Standard Bank is the most used by employees (268 accounts).

 - Salary distribution shows Sub-Standard Bank also accounts for the highest payroll sums.

+d.
 Geographical Diversity

 - Employee distribution is widespread across Nigerian states, with all states represented.

 - Regional disparities exist, with states like Kebbi and Oyo having very low employee representation.

+e.
 Department Insights

 - Salary and headcount drill-down reveal Human Resources, Finance, and Admin as the largest salary cost drivers.

 - Departments like Internal Control and R&D have relatively fewer employees but stable average salaries.

 **Strategic Recommendations**
-Optimise Salary Costs
+1. Optimise Salary Costs

 - Review high salary departments (HR and Finance) to identify opportunities for cost rationalisation without reducing efficiency.

-Talent Distribution
+2. Talent Distribution

 - Address geographical imbalances by creating outreach or recruitment drives in underrepresented states like Kebbi, Oyo.

-Employee Retention & Equity
+3. Employee Retention & Equity

 - Ensure fair salary distribution across units to reduce disparity between high and low earners.

 - Consider targeted training for departments with high headcount but relatively low output.

-Banking Partnerships
+4. Banking Partnerships

 - Negotiate preferential banking arrangements with Sub-Standard Bank or diversify payroll distribution to reduce dependency risk.

-Data-Driven Workforce Planning
+5. Data-Driven Workforce Planning

 - Use the dashboards as a continuous monitoring tool for HR, Finance, and Operations decision-making.